-The extradition barristers at 5 St Andrew’s Hill have a strong national and international reputation in the areas of extradition and international law.
-The barristers are at the cutting edge of this fast paced and ever evolving practice area.
+The extradition barristers at 5SAH have a strong national and international reputation in the areas of extradition and international law.
+They are at the cutting edge of this fast-paced and ever-evolving practice area.

-The team of extradition barristers at 5 St Andrew's Hill are experts in both defending and prosecuting extradition cases.
-5 St Andrew's Hill has a strong reputation for extradition work and represents requested persons in proceedings both inside and outside the European Arrest Warrant (EAW) system including Westminster Magistrates’ Court, and appeals to the Divisional and Administrative Courts, Supreme Court and the European Court of Human Rights.
+Our extradition barristers deal with cases under the European Arrest Warrant (EAW) system and cases outside Europe including Westminster Magistrates’ Court, appeals to the Divisional and Administrative Courts, Supreme Court and the European Court of Human Rights.

 - Advice and representation on requests from Category 2 territories and those with whom the UK has ad hoc extradition arrangements.

 - Appeals against extradition and the Secretary of State for the Home Department.

 - Preparation of applications to the High Court for habeas corpus and judicial review proceedings.

 - Advice and representation of defendants and foreign governments in proceedings before the Supreme Court and European Court of Human Rights (ECHR) including Rule 34 and Rule 39 applications.

 - Advice prior to extradition requests being made.